 STEWART-WARNER SALES CO.

-1450 VAN NESS AVENUE
+1450 VAN NESS AVENUE SAN FRANCISCO

-to 1913 immedi amazed attract
+the to 1913 immedia amazed

-Broadcast programs began to attract Now-the Jensen Electro-Dynamic Spatistify to its steady, accurate performant abreast of the entire field.

-Jensen Dynamic Speaker to the public.
+Broadcast programs began to attract to Now-the Jensen Electro-Dynamic Sp testify to its steady, accurate performant it abreast of the entire field. ) short years ago, Peter L. Jensen generally introduced Jensen Dynamic Speaker to the public.
 Dating back in experimental research, the Dynamic type speaker ately revolutionized the radio industry.
 People were at the tremendous improvement in radio reception. the world's greatest stars.
-Radio came into its own. reaker is nationally known.
+Radio came into its own. eaker is nationally known.
 Thousands of owners nce.
 Constant research and improvements have kept

-SEE THE 1930 MODELS OF THIS FAMOUS SPEAKER AT

-BOOTH 73 RADIO SHOW
+SEE THE 1930 MODELS OF THIS FAMOUS SPEAKER AT BOOTH 73 RADIO SHOW